Abom language: Classification

 Abom is not close to other languages.
 Pawley and Hammarström (2018) classify Abom as a divergent Tirio language on the basis of morphological evidence; Abom shares the same gender ablaut pattern as other Tirio languages.
 Evans (2018), however, lists Abom as a separate branch of Trans-New Guinea.
 Suter & Usher find that it is not an Anim language (the Trans–New Guinea family that includes the Tirio languages), but does appear to be divergent Trans–New Guinea.

-Part of the problem is many recorded Abom words are loans from the Inland Gulf languages, reducing the material needed for comparison.
+Part of the problem lies in the fact that many recorded Abom words are loans from the Inland Gulf languages, reducing the material needed for comparison.

 Pronouns

 Jore and Alemán (2002: 48) give pronouns for Abom as follows: